Barghy/data-engineering/README.md

 ### File Structure

 ```
-:package: 01-data-modelling-with-postgres
+📦 01-data-modelling-with-postgres
- ┣ :page_facing_up: README.md
+ ┣ README.md
  ┣ 📂data
  ┃ ┣ 📂log_data
  ┃ ┗ 📂song_data
- ┣ 📜sql_queries.py
+ ┣ sql_queries.py
- ┣ 📜create_tables.py
+ ┣ create_tables.py
- ┣ 📜etl.ipynb
+ ┣ etl.ipynb
- ┣ 📜etl.py
+ ┣ etl.py
- ┗ 📜test.ipynb
+ ┗ test.ipynb
 ```

 **data**

-- log_data: each file is in json format and contains activity logs from the music streaming app.
+`log_data` each file is in json format and contains activity logs from the music streaming app.
 The files are partionioned by uear and month.

-- song_data: each file is in json format and contains metadata about a song and the artist of that song.
+`song_data` each file is in json format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.

 **tables**

-- sql_queries: contains the sql which defines the DROP, CREATE and INSERT queries for every table.
+`sql_queries` contains the sql which defines the DROP, CREATE and INSERT queries for every table.
 This is used in create_tables.py, etl.ipynb and etl.py.

-- create_tables: drops and creates the tables in the database.
+`create_tables` drops and creates the tables in the database.
 This must always be run before etl.py.

 **etl**

-- etl.ipynb: reads and processes a single file from song_data and log_data to document detailed information about the ETL process.
+`etl.ipynb` reads and processes a single file from song_data and log_data to document detailed information about the ETL process.

-- etl.py: reads and processes files from song_data and log_data and loads them into your tables.
+`etl.py` reads and processes files from song_data and log_data and loads them into your tables.

 **test**

-- test.ipynb: displays the first 5 rows of each table to check the database has been created correctly.
+`test.ipynb` displays the first 5 rows of each table to check the database has been created correctly.

 ### Running the Solution